-- (a) The regular studio workweek shall consist of any five (5) consecutive days out of any seven (7) consecutive days, commencing with the first of such five (5) days.
-However, the five (5) consecutive day requirement shall not apply upon the commencement of any regularly-scheduled five-day-per-week shift.
-(For example, on starting a new shift, a schedule that provides for an employee to work on Monday and Tuesday, with Wednesday and Thursday as the regular days off, and is followed by work on Friday through the following Tuesday does not violate the five (5) consecutive days requirement.) - (b) Time and one-half shall be paid for the employee's sixth day of work within a workweek.
+(a) The regular studio workweek shall consist of any five (5) consecutive days out of any seven (7) consecutive days, commencing with the first of such five (5) days.
+However, the five (5) consecutive day requirement shall not apply upon the commencement of any

+(b) Time and one-half shall be paid for the employee's sixth day of work within a workweek.
 Double time shall be paid for the employee's seventh day of work within a workweek.
 If an employee works six (6) or seven (7) days within his workweek, the sixth or seventh day worked shall be subject to Paragraph 5, "Night Premiums."
 All employees are paid at their scheduled Regular Basic Hourly Rates.
 The minimum call is eight (8) hours.